spl1nes/tmesports/README.md

 ### Missing data

-Missing data means that the ratings are inaccurate, which is especially
+Missing data means that the ratings are inaccurate

 1. Data of TMGL/TMCL 2023 Stage 2 is missing completely
 2. Data of TMGL/TMCL 2023 Stage 1 playoffs is missing